KyleGough/sudoku/README.md

+##### WXYZ-Wing

+The *WXYZ-Wing* technique is a further extension of *Y-Wing* and *XYZ-Wing* but with the head containing 4 candidates and three wings that share candidates with the head and have a single common candidate between all 4 cells.
+If all cells in the *WXYZ-Wing* have candidate Z, then candidate Z can be removed from every cell that intersects with all 4 cells of the *WXYZ-Wing*.

+* Implementing the *WXYZ-Wing* technique boosted the accuracy up to 93.8%.

 ##### Future Work

 I have implemented only a few logical techniques, however there are far more complex and advanced techniques available but occur very rarely in practice.
 I may implement additional techniques as I come to understand them.
 Unfortunately I cannot hope to be able to solve all known Sudokus as solving all using only logical techniques is still an incomplete problem.